hungcq/knowledge-repo/IT/software-engineering-at-google/5-lead-a-team.md

   - Less time coding
   - Afraid not able to
 - Why lead: increase impact: scalable job
-- How:
+- Philosophy:
   - Serve the team: remove obstacles, create good technical & social env
   - Focus on what things should be done, trust the team to figure out how to do it
 - Anti-patterns:
-  - Hire pushover -> need to tell them what to do everytime
+  - Hire pushovers -> need to tell them what to do everytime
   - Ignore low performers:
     - Team spirit down: having to carry
     - Solutions: work with them early, set small incremental goals
     - -> Meet expectation: OK.
 Not: out.
   - Ignore human issues: need to show understanding & sympathy
-  - Be everyone's friend: to soft.
+  - Be everyone's friend: too soft.
 Don't have to.
   - Compromise the hiring bar -> low performers
   - Treat your team like children
 - Positive patterns: